-Class Hours: This course will have 52 class hours, including 32 lecture hours, professor 8 office hours, 8 one-hour TA discussion sessions, 4 one-hour review sessions.
+Class Hours: This course will have 52 class hours, including 32 lecture hours, 8 professor office hours, 8 TA discussion session hours, and 4 review session hours.

+Course Description:

-Course Description: This course prepares students to conduct the types of researched writing common to their disciplines.
+This course prepares students to conduct the types of researched writing common to their disciplines.
 Since our class will accommodate multiple academic and professional interests, students can expect to learn about researched writing across the disciplines.
 Students will work through stages of a formal research paper: a proposal, a progress report, a findings presentation, as well as a final draft that closely follows the formal and stylistic conventions of the discipline.
 Our researched writing will support arguments through analysis and interpretation of data and textual/visual evidence.
 We will learn principles and strategies of persuasive writing, including research, planning, drafting, organization, paragraphing, sentence-level style, and documentation.
 Students will sharpen their critical writing skills through cooperative discussions and critical peer assessment.

+Course Objectives:

-Course Objectives: Students can expect to achieve the following goals:
+Students can expect to achieve the following goals:

-- Understand conventions of researched writing in one's discipline. - Appreciate conventions of researched writing across the disciplines. - Gain familiarity with research methods and practice them effectively. - Acquire responsible note-taking, citation, and documentation skills. - Practice principles of planning, outlining, drafting, revising, editing, and proofreading.

-- Practice principles and strategies of organization and formatting. - Construct effective paragraphs. - Demonstrate sharp grammar and effective sentence-level style.
+• Understand conventions of researched writing in one's discipline.

+- Appreciate conventions of researched writing across the disciplines. - Gain familiarity with research methods and practice them effectively. - Acquire responsible note-taking, citation, and documentation skills. - Practice principles of planning, outlining, drafting, revising, editing, and proofreading. - Practice principles and strategies of organization and formatting. - Construct effective paragraphs. - Demonstrate sharp grammar and effective sentence-level style.